HIST 407/507:

 Exercise Five =

 Each researcher will prepare a book report for the Group.
-Here are some hops to bibliographies that should be helpful as we distribute book reports among us =
+Here is an annotated bibliography that should be helpful as we distribute book reports among us, and as you explore possibilities for your own term-long research project =

 Useful "reference works" would include comprehensive monographs,